FertigLab/pycogaps/README.md

 Please follow the steps below to run the PyCoGAPS vignette on MARCC:
 1. Copy the commands and paste in terminal
+**Note:** If you're encountering an error with `import pycogaps`, make sure that you have the intel/18.0 core module loaded instead of gcc.

 ```
 git clone --recurse-submodules https://github.com/FertigLab/pycogaps.git